GabyGold67/ClickCounter_ESP32/README.md

 ---
 ## **countToZero()**(int **qty**);
 ### Description:
 Modifies the value of the current count and refreshes the display to keep it updated.
 The counter absolute value will be decremented, independently of the sign of the current count , as long as the new value resulting is in the displayable range.
-If the current count was negative, the value will be incremented, if it was positive, will be incremented, with the concrete porpouse of approaching the count value to 0.
+If the current count was negative, the value will be incremented, if it was positive, will be decremented, with the concrete purpouse of approaching the count value to 0.
 ### Parameters:
 qty: Optional integer value, its **absolute** value will be decremente from the current absolute count value, the sign of the resulting count will be preserved.
 If no parameter is passed a value of one will be used.
 ### Return value: